Data Agent

 Expression Writing

-Data Agent, based on its understanding of HQL, can assist users in writing complex expressions and creating metrics.
+Based on its understanding of HQL, Data Agent can assist users in writing complex expressions and creating metrics.

 Debugging and Tuning

-Agent and Workflow support different prompt instructions for performance tuning.
-Refer to the specific documentation Agent Tuning, Workflow Tuning.
+Agent and Workflow each support different prompt instructions for performance tuning.
+Refer to the specific documentation: Agent Tuning, Workflow Tuning.

 Integrating ChatBI

-HENGSHI SENSE offers multiple integration methods, allowing you to choose the one that best suits your needs:
+HENGSHI SENSE offers multiple integration methods, allowing you to choose the most suitable option based on your needs.

 IFRAME Integration